rurreac/slider/README.md

 A few considerations:
 * If the client supports PTYs the Shell can be upgraded to fully interactive as well.
-* If the client is Windows and supports PTYs you will need to connect through `stty raw -echo && nc <host> <port>` or `stty raw -echo && openssl s_client --quiet --connect <host>:<port>` if tls enabled, to bind to the shell, or you will end up with a dummy shell.
+* If the client is Windows and supports PTYs you will want to connect through `stty raw -echo && nc <host> <port>` or `stty raw -echo && openssl s_client --quiet --connect <host>:<port>` if tls enabled, to bind to the shell.
+Otherwise, you may end up with a dummy shell.

 ##### Certs
 ```
-Slider> certs -h
+Slider# certs -h
-Interacts with the Server Certificate Jar

-When run without parameters, all available KeyPairs in the Certificate Jar will be listed.
+When run without parameters, all available Slider key pairs are listed.

 Usage: certs [flags]

-Flags:
-  -n	Generate a new Key Pair
+  -n, --new     Generate a new Key Pair (default false)
-  -r int
-    	Removes matching index from the Certificate Jar
+  -r, --remove  Remove matching index from the Certificate Jar (default 0)
-  -d int
-    	Dump CertID SSH keys
+  -d, --dump    Dump CertID SSH keys (default 0)

+Mutually exclusive flags:

+  -n/--new, -r/--remove, -d/--dump
 ```
-The `certs` command requires that authentication is enabled on the Server otherwise it won't be listed or available.
+The `certs` command requires that authentication is enabled on the Server otherwise it won't be available.

 Usually if the Server was run with `-auth` enabled there will be at least 1 KeyPair in the Certificate Jar.
 The Private Key contained within the Keypair can be passed to the client so that it will authenticate against the